A tribute to the stuff that makes life less boring.

 4. Chuck in your spices, and cook them for a few minutes

-5. Wang in your lentils and chicken stock, stir it about a bit.
+5. Add the lentils and chicken stock, and stir it about a bit.
 Bring to a simmer, put the lid on and cook until the lentils are tender.
 15-20 minutes should do it.

 6. Stir in the peppers, mango chutney and your roasted squash leave on a gentle heat for another 5 minutes.

 7. Blend the lot.
-You want one of those handheld blender things.
+Ideally you want one of those handheld blender things.

 Disclaimer: Timings and quantities may be seriously, properly wrong.
 Use your wits.